Customer willingness to recommend

 Drawbacks of Net Promoter Score

-While NPS is a long-standing valued metric tool, it isn’t always seen as the best way to depict loyalty from customers.
-This is because, in more recent years, new tools have been introduced which can provide a better indication of success.
-For example, BrandVision has a metric called ‘Momentum’ which could be argued to be a better way of viewing a brands market position and potential to beat competitors.
+While NPS is a long-standing, valued metric, it isn’t always seen as the best way to measure customer loyalty.
+This is because, in recent years, new tools have been introduced that provide a better indication of success.
+For example, BrandVision has a metric called ‘Momentum’, which could be argued to be a better way to view a brand’s market position and its potential to beat competitors.

 Tab Contents